Tag Pages Indexed But Article Pages Lag: Causes + Fix Path

 </aside>

-const related = await getCollection('posts').slice(0, 3); // latest 3
+const related = (await getCollection('posts')).slice(0, 3); // latest 3

-3. No body-text inter-article links
+3. No in-body inter-article links

 5. Tag explosion